How to Get Rid of Mold

 Time Required: Under 2 hours

+It is very important to know how to clean mold from every surface of your home.
 The key is to remove mold before it spreads and becomes a bigger problem.
 Left unchecked, it can rot wood surfaces and cause indoor pollutants that can lead to health issues.

 Tip: Run the bathroom fan or open the window when you take a shower to prevent mold from growing.
 Same in the kitchen, use exhaust fans or open the window when you do the dishes.

 Make your home a less friendly place for mold to grow.

 - Before you get rid of the mold, eliminate any moisture issues at the source, or improve the ventilation, ideally both.

 - Be sure your gutters and downspouts are clear and water is properly draining away from your home’s foundation.